Thailand Travel Guide

 Most visitors to Thailand visit the triad of north, central and southern, starting in the bustling city of Bangkok, where International flights generally go in and out from, then hitting up Chiang Mai to the north, which is close to Pai, where you can take the plunge in a kung fu retreat, and ending with a beach stay in Phuket or Koh Samui.

 There are lots of cheap and convenient domestic airlines and train routes that make regular trips between these destinations, and visiting all three will give you a good overview of the country.
 If you have a few weeks to spend in Thailand, check out this itinerary.
+If you were hoping to visit Maya Bay, made popular in the movie The Beach, check out this guide to help you see it, even if only from afar.

 Of course, there is so much more in Thailand to explore beyond the three popular spots mentioned above.
 If you’re looking for a way to explore more of this beautiful country, you might want to consider staying for a month or longer.